cccccrz/CPSP-Dataset/README.md

   - connect the second transmitting head to the motor of the car.

 ## **🎉🎉🎉 Congrats!
 The hardware is complete! 🎉🎉🎉**

+# Contributions

+- Test the car assembly and write down the list of missing parts (Riccardo)
+- Re-asseble the existing ESC module, test the car with the RC control, impose safe speed limit (Zainab)
+- Assemble the car with missing pieces and add the two cameras (Riccardo)
+- Testing DVS with laptop (Riccardo)
+- Python script to read DVS data (Riccardo)
+- Read stereocamera from laptop (Tianyi)
+- Setup NVIDIA Jetson
+- Read DVS from Jetson using ROS2 (Tianyi)
+- Read sterocamera (ground-truth) from Jetson using ROS2 (Tianyi)
+- In ROS2 sychronize the acquisition of DVS and stereo data (Zainab - ongoing)